Self-love: The anatomy of confidenceAug 11, 2021

 Low confidence in this area also often comes from hanging our sense of self on one role, (daughter, sister, mother, wife, good student, exemplary employee, etc) rather than a set of uniquely complex and interesting interests and choices derived from our true desires and essence.

-Letting go of people or behaviour that define us or are part of our identity, even if they no longer serve us can be really tricky to do alone, because it will mean losing a part of ourselves, something or someone that we value.
+Letting go of people or behaviours that define us or are part of our identity, even if they no longer serve us can be really tricky to do alone, because it will mean losing a part of ourselves, something or someone that we value.

 But, creating a diverse lifestyle from a place of curiosity and participation will enable you to feel confident about who you are.